-New Expository Writing Prompts That Help 4th Graders Prepare for Middle School— Use these 30 new expository writing prompts to help students better prepare for the academic rigors of the next step ahead of them—while also reflecting on the emotional challenges and new experiences that await them in middle school.
+Engaging Expository Writing Prompts That Help 4th Graders Prepare for Middle School— Welcome.
+I’m so glad you found my blog and hope you use these 30 expository writing prompts 4th grade to help students better prepare for the academic rigors of the next step ahead of them.

 More About Expository Writing